Nom-nom-hub/blueprint-kit/templates/commands/implement.md

       - Execute parallel tasks [P] concurrently when possible
       - Validate completed user stories as they are finished
       - Perform integration validation as components come together

+   b. **Artifact Update Process**:

+      - After completing implementation tasks, update related artifacts as needed:
+        1. Update `specs/[FEATURE_DIR]/spec.md` if implementation details reveal needed specification adjustments
+        2. Update `specs/[FEATURE_DIR]/goals.md` if measurable outcomes need refinement based on implementation
+        3. Update `specs/[FEATURE_DIR]/blueprint.md` if architectural decisions change during implementation
+        4. Update `specs/[FEATURE_DIR]/plan.md` if implementation plan needs adjustments based on discovered requirements
+        5. Update `specs/[FEATURE_DIR]/tasks.md` if new tasks emerge or existing tasks need modification
+      - Ensure all artifacts remain consistent with each other per constitution Article VI
+      - Document all changes with reasoning for future reference

+   c. **Persona Assignment Validation**:

+      - Verify that tasks are assigned to appropriate personas based on skill requirements and organizational roles:
+        1. Review `templates/task-persona-mapping.md` for proper task-persona alignment
+        2. Confirm that strategic/management tasks are assigned to appropriate management roles (CTO, EM, PM)
+        3. Confirm that design tasks are assigned to appropriate design roles (UX, UI)
+        4. Confirm that backend tasks are assigned to Backend or Full-Stack developers
+        5. Confirm that frontend tasks are assigned to Frontend or Full-Stack developers
+        6. Confirm that infrastructure tasks are assigned to DevOps engineers
+        7. Confirm that security tasks are assigned to Security specialists
+        8. Confirm that testing tasks are assigned to QA engineers
+        9. Confirm that documentation tasks are assigned to Technical Writers or appropriate technical roles
+        10. Confirm that business analysis tasks are assigned to Business Analysts or Product Managers
+      - Update persona assignments if needed based on task requirements
+      - Verify that decision-making hierarchy is followed for strategic tasks

    b. **Quality Assurance**: